katmarcin/Corporate_ESG_Metrics_Analysis/README.md

 https://public.tableau.com/app/profile/katherine.marcinkowski/viz/ESGCompanyDataBreakdown/ESGDataBreakdown?publish=yes

-Utilized Tableau Software to create dynamic visual representations of the data to showcase various ESG attributes and higlight any potential patterns hidden within the data.
+Utilized Tableau Software to create dynamic visual representations of the data to showcase various ESG attributes and highlight potential patterns hidden within the data.

 a.
 Average Overall ESG Score by Country Appearance: The US, Japan, and Canada appeared to be the countries most represented by the companies in the dataset.
 The US exceeds the latter by almost 3x the amount of appearances.
 The average overall ESG score for each country is listed next to its corresponding bar in the graph.

 <img src="https://github.com/katmarcin/Corporate_ESG_Metrics_Analysis/blob/3706cdec152c642975651b6aa18e56eff9846cf5/images/country_esg.jpg" width="680" height="440" />

 b.
 Sector Breakdown by Size: Banks, Utilies, and Real Estate Management & Services represent a large portion of the dataset.
-Corresponding average overall ESG scores for each sector are lsited adjacent to each bar in the graph.
+Corresponding average overall ESG scores for each sector are listed adjacent to each bar in the graph.

 <img src="https://github.com/katmarcin/Corporate_ESG_Metrics_Analysis/blob/3706cdec152c642975651b6aa18e56eff9846cf5/images/sector.jpg" width="680" height="440" />